 Clark Quay Central is the newest shopping mall in Clarke Quay, and is accessible from Clarke Quay MRT.
 Designed in such a way as to fully take advantage of its riverside location, its design has won several awards.
 The mall features a plethora of retail and F&B outlets, including specialty Japanese restaurants with stunning views of the river.
 There are also many clothing boutiques that cater to different fashion styles to please any fashionista, and the mall also has a sky garden and recreational facilities.
 Yet another shopping mall in the neighbourhood is Liang Court.
 This shopping mall has many Japanese-related stores, such as a Japanese supermarket, MEIDI-YA, and Kinokuniya, the well-known Japanese bookstore franchise.
 In addition, there are many other restaurants, fashion outlets, and food stores.
 Last but not least, there is Riverside Point; this development houses many unique restaurants and bars, as well as art galleries, hobby shops and gyms.
 Shopping in Clarke Quay is not just limited to shopping malls, however.
 There are many shophouses and pushcarts along Clarke Quay which sell handcrafted or otherwise rare products worth a look.
 For example, you can find expertly handcrafted pewter items, such as table ware, at the Royal Selangor store.
 Such a wide range and variety of stores means that all things can be found easily in this neighbourhood, from furniture to fashion to food.

 As one of Singapore's tourist hotspots, there is plenty to do in Clarke Quay.
-Take part in one of the river cruises or ride a river taxi along the Singapore River to gain some insight into Singapore's history while enjoying the terrific view, or visit the various museums or galleries: The Asian Civilisations Museum, which specialises in pan-Asian cultures and civilisations, has several notable collections which may be of interest to any history buff.
+Take part in one of the river cruises or ride a river taxi along the Singapore River to gain some insight into Singapore's history while enjoying the terrific view.
+If you fancy a more artsy date, here is 99.co's selection of museums and galleries in the area that will intrigue you.
+The Asian Civilisations Museum, which specialises in pan-Asian cultures and civilisations, has several notable collections which may be of interest to any history buff.
 The Civil Defence Heritage Gallery is housed in the Central Fire Station, which is the oldest existing fire station in Singapore.
 Parents with young children might find this a great way to spend a free afternoon, as there are various interactive exhibits targeted at children.
 The Art-2 Gallery located along Hill Street specialises in sculptures, installations and ceramics, and occasionally hosts exhibitions as well.
 Alternatively, relax among nature at Fort Canning Park, which, in addition to being a significant historical monument, is a great refuge from the hustle and bustle of city life.

 However, if what you desire is not relaxation, but an adrenaline rush, look to G-MAX Reverse Bungy: the thrill of sitting in an open capsule with two others and being tossed through the air, wind rushing pass you is unparalleled.
 Those who prefer to be challenged intellectually would do well to go to Lockdown, located at Clark Quay Central, which is a real-life escape room adventure game.
 Passing your time solving riddles and planning an escape sounds like a thrilling way to spend a free day, doesn't it?

 Clarke Quay MRT is at the centre of the neighbouhood, and runs along the North-East Line.
-It is only a few stops away from Raffles Place and City Hall MRT, where the Central Business District is.
+It is only a few stops away from Raffles Place MRT and City Hall MRT, where the Central Business District is.
+Public Library

 (All images are sourced from Pixabay, and may not be representative of actual appearances of objects discussed in the article.)